day-voyage/day-voyage/_README.md

 ###### Redux
 - Unidirectional data-flow normalizes data and provides predictability
 - Manages states and acts as a single source of truth for props shared by components throughout the app
-- Utilized in conjunction with local states to preserve modularity and keep organized
+- Utilized in conjunction with local states to preserve modularity
 - States implemented:
   - activities - results from Yelp api call
   - auth - stores web token and user information